kiteco/python-bloomfilter/README.md

 [![Build Status](https://travis-ci.org/joseph-fox/python-bloomfilter.svg?branch=master)](https://travis-ci.org/joseph-fox/python-bloomfilter)

 # Python Bloom Filter
+Note: *This is a fork, which makes use of PyQt's BitArray implementation instead of the originally used pypy bitarray.*

 This Bloom Filter has its tightening ratio updated to 0.9, and this ration is consistently used throughout the `pybloom` module.